Christmas Markets in Europe and the UK

 Let It Snow

-Let’s be honest, in the UK, unlike in Arizona, you can never ensure a White Christmas.
+Let’s be honest, in the UK, you can never ensure a White Christmas.
 So, if it’s snow that you want perhaps you should head further north or east.

 Krakow, Poland, makes our list for its szopka – portable theatres you can buy and play out Nativity puppet displays.
 Some reach two metres high and three wide.
-The Krakow Christmas Market starts on 26 November ending Boxing Day, and is based around Rynek Glowny, in the heart of the beautiful historic old town.
+The Krakow Christmas Market is based around Rynek Glowny, in the heart of the beautiful historic old town.

 The christmas market uses recyclable cups which you can buy from individual stores and then swap for a clean one at the next one.
 At the end, either take the cup home as a memento or return it to reclaim your deposit.

-The Swedish capital of Stockholm has more Christmas markets than Abba appreciation bands, including a fair in the beautiful Gamla Stan old town, that lasts from 20 November to 23 December.
+The Swedish capital of Stockholm has more Christmas markets than Abba appreciation bands, including a fair in the beautiful Gamla Stan old town.
 While in the Swedish capital why not visit Fotografiska Stockholm photography museum or sample the great Stockholm craft beer scene.

 What have the Swedes ever done for us?